umbrocker/umbrocker.github.io/other.md

 - With DPI custom rules can be defined by the company, it can be set which applications workers can interact with.
 - DPI gives the visibility to administrators over the entire network.
 - It can be used to inspect data outbound, to prevent data exfiltration

+## Next gen firewalls
+- Designed to address advanced security threats at the application level through intelligent, context-aware security features
+- Filter packets based on applications and to inspect data contained in packets
+- Operates up to 7th layer
+- They combine the following feature
+    - Application awareness - Granular identification, visibility, and control of behaviors within applications – control, block risky application
+    - deep packet inspection, anti malware protection
+    - Integrated intrusion prevention
+    - High performance to monitor traffic without slowdown
+    - Threat intelligent sources

+## Context-Based Access Control (CBAC)
+- stateful packet filtering - filters not only at layer 3 and 4 but also in layer 5
+- traffic inspection– SYN flood attacks, TCP sequence numbers
+- Intrusion detection - analyzing syslog messages, SYN flood attacks, to prevent DoS attacks it can monitor three different values:
+    - The number of half-opened TCP connections
+    - The number of half-opened TCP connections during an interval
+    - The number of half-opened TCP connections initiated from a host
+- audits and alerts
+- CBAC only filters those traffic that is configured by the administrator
+- Monitors TCP connection setup
+- Tracks TCP sequence numbers
+- Monitors UDP session information
+- Inspects DNS queries and replies
+- Inspects common ICMP message types
+- Supports applications that rely on multiple connections
+- Inspects Application Layer information
+- Stores information about TCP, UDP and ICMP connections in the state table
+- Based on the State table it creates a dynamic entry in the ACL for filtering incoming traffic– till - IOS 12.3(4)
+- CBAC creates temporary openings to the established sessions, connections, that are going to permit the otherwise blocked traffic.
+- The state table automatocally updated based on traffic flow.

+## Zone-Based Policy Firewalls
+- With ZPF, the interfaces are assigned to zones and then an inspection policy is applied to traffic moving between the zones.
+- The default policy is to block all traffic, unless explicitly allowed (CBACs default was allow all).
+- It supports previous firewall features, including Stateful Packet Inspection (SPI), application inspection, URL filtering, and DoS mitigation.
+- Easy to use, well structured
+- Not dependent on ACLs
+- The router security posture is to block unless explicitly allowed.
+- Policies are easy to read and troubleshoot with C3PL.
+- One policy affects any given traffic, instead of needing multiple ACLs and inspection actions.
+- More than one interface can be in one zone, but one interface can only be assigned to one zone.
+A new interface added to the zone inherits the characteristics of the zone.

+### Configuring ZPF
+1. Create the zones for the firewall.
+`zone security`
+2. Define traffic classes.
+`class-map type inspect`
+3. Specify firewall policies.
+`policy-map type inspect`
+4. Apply firewall policies to pairs of source destination zones.
+`zone-pair`
+5. Assign router interfaces to zones.
+`zone-member security`